mccurdyc/www/content/books/finite-and-infinite-games.md

 believe that their past experiences --- or games --- prepared them for this game.

 Titles and past experiences define sturdy boundaries and are significant factors in setting expectations.
 We heavily weigh these titles in the hiring process.
-Titles carry different expectations, consider for example, what personality characteristics come to mind when I say, "early engineer at *SuccessfulWellKnownCompany*" versus "developer at *SmallUknownCompany*".
+Titles carry different expectations.
+Consider for example, what personality characteristics come to mind when I say, "early engineer at *SuccessfulWellKnownCompany*" versus "developer at *SmallUknownCompany*".

 The assumptions that come along with these roles are exactly the titles that we have "won".